Diving the Wreck Alley

 Where is the Wreck Alley?

-Our favorite local wreck sites are right off Mission Bay, on the horizon of Pacific and Mission Beach, and accessible only by boat (like ours).
+Our favorite local wreck sites are right off Mission Bay, on the horizon of Pacific Beach and Mission Beach, and accessible only by boat.

 As the Wreck Alley sits a highway length of sand from the Point Loma Kelp Forests, you'll see similar marine life with some key differences.